A Lot or a Little?

-Parents need to know that the epic finale of the Harry Potter movie saga is the deadliest, most intense, and most touching installment of the lot.
-Because the majority of the movie is an all-out battle between Voldemort and his army against Harry and his allies at Hogwarts, there's an extremely high body count -- including the deaths of several beloved supporting characters.
+Parents need to know that the epic finale of the Harry Potter movie saga (all based on the books by J.K.
+Rowling), Harry Potter and the Deathly Hallows: Part 2, is the deadliest, most intense, and most touching installment of the lot.
+Because the majority of the movie is an all-out battle between Lord Voldemort (Ralph Fiennes) and his army against Harry (Daniel Radcliffe) and his allies at Hogwarts, there's an extremely high body count -- including the deaths of several beloved supporting characters.
 Most happen off camera, but several bodies are shown.
 In a few scenes, everyone is bloodied and injured or dead, and it's brutal to watch (a shot of dead goblins is particularly gruesome, and one character's death at the fangs of an evil snake gets pretty gory).
-Despite the raging battle, Ron and Hermione at last find a moment to snog and spend most of the movie holding on to each other; Harry and Ginny also share a quick kiss.
+Despite the raging battle, Ron (Rupert Grint) and Hermione (Emma Watson) at last find a moment to snog and spend most of the movie holding on to each other; Harry and Ginny (Bonnie Wright) also share a quick kiss.
 And in the end, it's not the violence that viewers will take away, but the idea that every hero, no matter how brave, needs loyal friends to defeat evil and that love lives on even in the face of death.
-Note: For the first time, a Harry Potter movie is being shown in 3-D in some theaters, making some of the action sequences even more intense.
+Themes include courage, perseverance, and teamwork.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

-Director David Yates has been at the helm of the Harry Potter series since Order of the Phoenix, and he sends it off with a spectacular finish.
-He switches from Part 1's sparse, atmospheric tone to a relentlessly intense war film.
+Director David Yates has been at the helm of the Harry Potter series since the fifth film, and he sends it off with a spectacular finish.
+He switches from Part 1's sparse, atmospheric tone to a relentlessly intense war film in Harry Potter and the Deathly Hallows: Part 2.
 Grint and Watson add some much-needed levity with their sweet romantic overtures, but while they're off fighting Death Eaters hand-in-hand, it's Radcliffe's big moment to propel the action to Harry's final confrontation with Voldemort.
-Shining brightly are Lewis' Neville, who, after years of being the class wallflower, proves just how brave a Gryffindor he is, and Kelly Macdonald, who plays a ghost with fiery intensity.
+Also shining brightly are Lewis' Neville, who, after years of being the class wallflower, proves just how brave a Gryffindor he is, and Kelly Macdonald, who plays a ghost with fiery intensity.
 Rickman gets his best scenes ever in a series of flashbacks that explore his true nature, and Maggie Smith is surprisingly gleeful as Professor McGonagall in warrior mode.

 For once, Yates and screenwriter Steve Kloves' adaptation could have been even longer to properly represent crucial moments like Molly Weasley (Julie Walters) taking on Bellatrix Lestrange, or Ron and Hermione finally admitting their feelings through a kiss (neither scene is quite as heart-stopping in the film as on the page).
 Other sequences, like Harry's momentous walk in the Forbidden Forest, the Weasley family convening in grief, a look through Snape's memories, and even the controversial-to-readers epilogue, are all handled quite beautifully -- poignant moments of the heart to punctuate the nonstop action of the battle.
-Much of the film is either a tearjerker or an epic battle scene -- sparks flying, wizards dueling, creatures crushing each other.
-It all builds up to a last indelible shot ... one that reminds us while all may be well, it's sad to know there will never be another Harry Potter.
+Much of Harry Potter and the Deathly Hallows: Part 2 is either a tearjerker or an epic battle scene -- sparks flying, wizards dueling, creatures crushing each other.
+It all builds up to a last indelible shot ... one that reminds us while all may be well, it's sad to know that the Harry Potter series has ended.